When the OnePlus 3 came out, the world was a very different place.

 The UK wasn’t leaving the EU, Toblerones were still proper triangles and the cheesy Wotsit Trump wasn’t filling the US government with villains that wouldn’t look out of place in an Avengers movie.

 A new, slightly scary world demands a new phone, but thankfully OnePlus hasn’t gone all alt-right on us with the 3T.
-This is just a OnePlus 3 with a few extras - but that also means the price has gone up from S$520 to S$550.
+This is just a OnePlus 3 with a few extras - but that also means the price has gone up a bit as well.

-This phone loses some of the stone cold bargain status of the now-discontinued OnePlus 3, but at around S$300 less than some rivals, it’s an easy 5-star verdict for this classy Android.
+This phone loses some of the stone cold bargain status of the now-discontinued OnePlus 3, but at US$200 less than some rivals, it’s an easy 5-star verdict for this classy Android.

 OnePlus 3T vs 3